 And therefore, each time you are ‘doing’, you are behaving in a certain way.
 You perform.
-You fulfil a role.
+And you fulfil a role.
 You are acting.
-You are making conscious choices.
+And you are making conscious choices.

 We are making choices even when we think we’re not making a choice.
 That is a choice in and of itself.
 When we are present in the world, we are pure consciousness, we can make the right decisions for ourselves.

 When you are standing up there, wherever there is, in front of three thousand people, in your team meeting, in the boardroom, in the canteen at work, or the kitchen at home in front of your children, be present.
 Breathe.
 When we are fully present, we make the right choices for ourselves.